 So how do we get more sleep during the week?

 “You need to make time for sleep,” says Stanley.
 “Getting good sleep is a choice; you need to decide whether you want to watch back-to-back that latest blockbuster TV series or get a good night’s sleep.
-You need to prioritise sleep.
+You need to prioritize sleep.
 Why would you want to waste a day asleep?
 It seems crazy; you’re not gaining any more time by staying up late in the week, you’re just cutting into your weekends.”

 My colleague, Hannah McGhee, has a bag with all of her nighttime essentials—a sleep mask, mist, hand cream and a book—and she sets a recurring nightly alarm each night to signal that it’s time to turn off all her devices, pull out her bag and start the process of winding down for bed.
 And it’s a doctor-approved method.